 Salford Parish Council has five Councillors: Nick Hill (Chairman), Steve McBride (Vice-Chairman), Rachel Caldin, Nigel Colston, and Hilary McGlynn.
 The Clerk is Mrs Sylvie McKay.

 Salford Parish Council Meetings

 Our meetings are normally held on the second Tuesday of each month at 7.30pm in Salford Village Hall .
 The next meeting will be the Annual Parish (Village) Meeting and will take place on Zoom on Tuesday, 27th April.
 There will be reports from County and District Councillors, the Parish Council, the Village Hall, and the Church.
 It will be of interest to all Salford residents, who are encouraged to attend.

 There is a support system in the village for anyone who is vulnerable or needy.
-Contact Mrs C. Ross, 01608 641414, if you need assistance.
+Contact the Clerk, on email@example.com, 07955 488 523, if you need assistance.
 Any helpful or important information will be put on the village noticeboards and where appropriate, this website.

 Oxfordshire County Council are providing financial support to families and children affected by COVID-19.
 Click here for details.

 Click here for the latest edition of Chippy News.